All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The neurobiological basis of ADHD centers on disrupted dopaminergic and noradrenergic circuits.
 Brain imaging studies consistently show structural and functional differences in the prefrontal cortex, basal ganglia, and cerebellum of individuals with ADHD compared to neurotypical controls.
 These differences translate into real-world challenges with organization, time management, emotional regulation, and task completion.

 Treatment typically involves a combination of medication and behavioral approaches.
 Stimulant medications remain first-line pharmacotherapy, with response rates between 70 and 80 percent.
-Non-stimulant options provide alternatives for those who do not respond to or cannot tolerate stimulants.
+Non-stimulant options provide alternatives for those who don't respond to or can't tolerate stimulants.
 ADHD medication options

 An important comorbidity to highlight is the strong association between ADHD and weight problems.
 Research has shown that individuals with ADHD have significantly higher rates of overweight and obesity, likely driven by impulsive eating patterns, difficulty adhering to structured dietary plans, and possible shared neurobiological underpinnings involving reward pathways.